 All National Park Service areas require special use permits for certain activities to ensure the protection of our rich natural and cultural resources.
 Special use permit requests will be reviewed for potential resource damage and anticipated disruption of normal public use.
 Sitka National Historical Park requires a special use permit for the following activities:

-The application for a special use permit may be downloaded (in MS Word or Adobe Acrobat format) from this site.
-Most permits can be processed within a week, but some commerical filming permits may require thirty (30) days for administrative review.
-A non-refundable processing fee may be required to accompany this application unless the requested use is an exercise of a First Amendment right.
-You will be notified of the disposition of the application and the necessary steps to secure your final permit.
+The application for a special use permit can be downloaded in MS Word or Adobe Acrobat format.
+Most permits can be processed within a week, but some commercial filming permits may require thirty (30) days for administrative review.
+A non-refundable processing fee may be required unless the requested use is an exercise of a First Amendment right.
+You will be notified of the decision on your special use permit and the necessary steps to secure it, if applicable.

 If you are not sure that your event requires a permit or have other questions, please contact: